Do I have ADHD?

 Another misconception is that ADHD is related to intelligence, which again is not true.
 It can affect anyone with varying levels of intelligence.

 Those with ADHD can get branded with the lazy brush, as some may struggle to focus and complete jobs.
-But others with ADHD will actually be hyper-focused and are able to focus on one thing for a long length of time.
+However, others with ADHD will actually be hyper-focused and can focus on one thing for a long length of time.
 That’s definitely been the case for me, I get totally focused but find it difficult to regain that focus if I get distracted.

 What ADHD Symptoms Do I Have?